Fiz2004/Fiz2004/README.md

 ## About me

-- 💻 Now I am looking for a job in the field of Android development;
+- 📱 I am engaged in android development;
-- ✌🏻  I hope for cooperation;
+- ✌🏻 I strive for development;
-- 📫  You can get acquainted with my works <a href="https://github.com/Fiz2004/Portfolio">at the link</a>.
+- 🗄  You can get acquainted with my works <a href="https://github.com/Fiz2004/Portfolio">at the link</a>.

 ## Connect me